Role of the Commonwealth and state governments

 In Queensland, if the doctor is a non-specialist medical practitioner, (note specialists includes GP’s registered with the FRACGP) they will also require a state approval to use schedule 8 medicinal cannabis products for a patients’ treatment.

 A Queensland approval is also required for those special cases where the patient is considered a drug dependent person and is seeking access to schedule 8 medicinal cannabis.

 Currently, medicinal cannabis products are not readily available in Australia.
 This may mean the treating doctor must also obtain customs approval from the TGA to import a suitable medicinal cannabis product from overseas.

 It is likely that domestically-produced medicinal cannabis products will not be listed on the ARTG, therefore TGA approval to access the products will be required.

 A drug cannot be listed on the Pharmaceutical Benefits Scheme (PBS) until it is listed on the ARTG.

 Queensland approval process

-The chief executive of Queensland Health reviews and approves applications to use medicinal cannabis, with the assistance of an expert advisory panel.
+The Chief Executive of Queensland Health reviews and approves applications to use medicinal cannabis, where a state-based approval is required.